 Restaurants

-23 Of Perth’s Best Japanese Restaurants To Try In 2023
+Perth’s Best Japanese Restaurants For 2024

-From cheap and cheerful takeaway joints, teppanyaki bars and sushi trains to relaxed izakaya-style eateries and total omakase opulence, there’s some serious ground to cover when it comes to eating Japanese food in Perth.
+From cheap and cheerful takeaway joints, teppanyaki bars and sushi trains to relaxed izakaya-style eateries and total omakase opulence, there’s some serious ground to cover when it comes to eating Japanese food in Perth/Boorloo.

 James Parker Sushi And Sake